Computational-Biology-OceanOmics/LCA_With_WoRMS/README.md

 ## LCA calculation

 The LCA calculation works the same way as [eDNAFlow](https://github.com/mahsa-mousavi/eDNAFlow)'s LCA calculation.
 Given a group of potential species for an ASV, take the species with the highest identity, subtract 1 from the identity, and then include all species above that cutoff in the LCA.
 The LCA itself is just a grouping: if there are several species within the cutoff, then the species is set to 'dropped' and we go up one taxonomic level.
-There's no fancy LCA voting or similar, though that's not hard to add.
+There's no LCA voting or similar, though that's not hard to add.

 ## Usage